Overbooked Flight Compensation: Your Rights & How to Enforce Them

 The practice of overbooking flights is more common than you might think in the travel industry.
 Airlines can sell more seats than they have available – as they assume that not all passengers will show up for the flight.
 If all passengers do show up, some may be denied boarding or “bumped” off the flight.

 Luckily there are laws in place to ensure passengers are properly compensated if that happens.
-Knowing your air passenger rights will help you decide what to do next.
+Knowing your air passenger rights will help you decide what to do next and get the proper airline denied boarding compensation that is owed to you.

 Are you eligible for overbooking compensation?